ROCm/hipBLASLt/docs/ext-reference.rst

                                                hipblasComputeType_t                         typeCompute,
                                                std::vector<hipblasLtMatmulHeuristicResult_t>& heuristicResults);

-This API does not require any problem size or epilogue as input, but will use another API "isAlgoSupported" to check if the algorithm supports a problem.
+This API doesn't require any problem size or epilogue as input, but uses another API ``isAlgoSupported`` to check if the algorithm supports a problem.

 .. code-block:: c++

     hipblaslt_ext::matmulIsAlgoSupported()
     gemm.isAlgoSupported()

-The API will return the required workspace size in bytes if success.
+The API returns the required workspace size in bytes on successful completion.

 .. code-block:: c++